jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

         All kubernetes control plane pods are ready: [OK] Required patches are applied: [OK]
         License valid for upgrade: [OK]
+        No instances running on controller-1: [OK]
+        All kubernetes applications are in a valid state: [OK] Active controller is controller-0: [OK]

     By default, the upgrade process cannot be run and is not recommended to be run with Active Alarms present.
 However, management affecting alarms can be